 What Is A Mixed Number: Explained For Elementary School

-A mixed number, sometimes also called a mixed fraction, is a combination of an integer (whole number) and fraction (part of a whole number).
+A mixed number, also sometimes called a mixed fraction, is an integer (whole number) and a fraction (part of a whole number).

-A mixed number cannot be composed of an integer and an improper fraction (more than one whole), such as 5 and 5⁄4.
-This would have to be corrected to a mixed number – in this case, it would be 6 and ¼.
+A mixed number can consist of an integer and a unit or non-unit fraction but it cannot be an improper fraction, a fraction that is more than one whole.
+For example, 5 and 5⁄4.
+This should be corrected to a mixed number – in this case, 6 and ¼.

 When do children learn about mixed numbers?

 Children first encounter mixed numbers in upper elementary.
-In 4th grade students must recognize mixed numbers and improper fractions and convert from one form to the other and write mathematical statements (for example, 2⁄5 + ⅘ = 6⁄5 = 1 and ⅕).
+In 4th grade, students must recognize mixed numbers and improper fractions, converting from one form to the other.
+Learners must write mathematical statements for mixed numbers.
+For example, 2⁄5 + ⅘ = 6⁄5 = 1 and ⅕.

-Finally, in 5th grade math lessons, students will be “adding and subtracting fractions with different denominators and mixed numbers, using the concept of equivalent fractions”.
+In 5th grade math lessons, students should be adding and subtracting fractions, including adding and subtracting mixed numbers with different denominators, using the concept of equivalent fractions.

 How do mixed numbers relate to other areas of math?

-These types of measures will also sometimes be represented as decimals, such as 1.5 or 2.75, as children are expected to know fraction-decimal equivalents in 4th grade.
+These types of fractions and measures are also sometimes represented as decimals, such as 1.5 or 2.75.
+Children should know fraction-decimal equivalents in 4th grade.

 How are mixed numbers used in real life?

-Children should be shown how the math they are learning is applicable in real-life contexts.
-Therefore, as previously mentioned, mixed numbers can be most commonly found in real life when referring to units of measure, e.g. 1½ tablespoons, 1¾ hours, 5½ pizzas, etc.
+To make math relatable, children need to know how the math they are learning is applicable in real-life contexts.
+As previously mentioned, mixed numbers are most commonly found in real life when referring to units of measure, e.g. 1½ tablespoons, 1¾ hours, 5½ pizzas, etc.

 3 worked examples for mixed numbers